LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Experiments

 \subsubsection{Lightweight Spatial Embedding}

+We conduct the ablation study of the Lightweight Spatial Embedding, including Spatial-to-Channel mechanism and Lightweight Cross-view Interaction module.
+From the result shown in Tab.~\ref{tab:embedding}, it can be found that only utilizing $\mathbf{E}_{BEV}$ without Cross-view Interaction can improve mIoU by 1.30\%.
+After applying Lightweight Cross-View Interaction, the implicit and explicit height information carried by $\mathbf{E}_{BEV}$, $\mathbf{E}_{FV}$ and $\mathbf{E}_{SV}$ are fused in $\bold{E}_{U}$, which can further improve the accuracy performance.
+We adopt 2 interaction layers as a balance between accuracy and efficiency, which brings another 0.56\% mIoU improvement while only increasing latency by 0.42 ms. It demonstrates the high efficiency of the Lightweight Cross-View Interaction module.
+If each interaction layer contains two convolutions, the loss of efficiency does not result in a significant improvement in accuracy, which indicates that the sparse height information can be effectively processed using a single layer of convolution.

+We also attempt to use the Cross-View Hybrid-Attention module proposed by TPVFormer~\cite{huang2023tri} to achieve interaction between $\mathbf{E}_{BEV}$, $\mathbf{E}_{FV}$ and $\mathbf{E}_{SV}$.
+The results show that although it can also improve the final accuracy, it increases the latency by over 10 ms. This indicates that Lightweight Cross-View Interaction module shows better practicality when processing spatial embeddings that contain only spatial information.

-We conduct the ablation study of the Lightweight Spatial Embedding and show the results in~\cref{tab:embedding}.
-It can be found the activation function of depth distribution can largely affect the accuracy.
-This is because Softmax tends to centralize the weight into a single depth value, which does not match the representation required by occupancy prediction.
-On the contrary, Sigmoid maps each depth weight into [0,1], which can be regarded as the probability of being occupied.
-Besides, the multiplication between embeddings will vanish their common dimension and lead to the accumulation of values.
-Calculating the average of the values by the vanished dimension can balance the values of embeddings and bring 0.15\% mIoU improvement.
-In addition, we find a single convolution layer is competent for embedding extraction and interaction.
-When utilizing two convolution layers, the mIoU is only improved by 0.06\%, while the time cost is increased by 1.17 ms.
+Other factors that affect the quality of Lightweight Spatial Embedding are shown in Tab.~\ref{tab:embedding_supp}.
+It can be found that the activation function utilized to obtain multi-view depth distributions can largely affect the final accuracy.
+Specifically, Softmax tends to centralize the weight on a specific depth value, which does not match the representation required by occupancy prediction.
+On the contrary, Sigmoid maps depth weight at each depth value into [0,1], which can be regarded as the probability of being occupied.
+Single-channel occupancy sampled from the sigmoid-activated depth distribution can better represent the spatial information of the scene.
+Besides, the multiplication between embeddings will vanish their common dimension and lead to value accumulation.
+Dividing the multipled embeddings by the vanished spatial dimension can balance their values with the original embeddings and bring 0.15\% mIoU improvement.